mikeizbicki/ucr-cs100/textbook/tools/git/git-tutorial.md

 Try not to think of git as a complex program but as many simple programs rolled into one, each with there own purpose.
-Almost all of Git's commands are prefixed by.... you guessed it, $git.
+Almost all of Git's commands are prefixed by.... you guessed it, git.

 So to start of lets get an already created git repository or "repo".